I have enjoyed horse racing for quite a long time while living in the U.S. I used to go to the racetrack often with friends when I was younger.

 Some horses are particularly aggressive, while others are notably confident in front of the public.

-Since racehorses compete throughout their lives, I wonder if they feel something too.
+Since racehorses compete throughout their lives, I wonder if they feel something about it.

 Some people say that horses can cry.
 Of course, that doesn't mean they shed tears like humans.

-However, after a race, when they are alone in the stable, if they become unusually quiet or don't eat well, I sometimes think, "Ah, that horse is also bothered by today's loss."
+However, when they are alone in the stable after a race, if they become unusually quiet or don't eat well, I sometimes think, "Ah, that horse is also bothered by today's loss."

-There is a horse in the paddock that stands proudly, holding its head high, as if it is trying to maintain its dignity in front of people.
+There is a horse in the paddock standing proudly, holding its head high as if it's trying to maintain its dignity in front of people.

 But when it actually loses the race, the atmosphere completely changes.